tonytvo/blog-generator/content/blog/buffett-partnership-letters-summary/index.md

 "The availability of a quotation for your business interest (stock) should always be an asset to be utilized if desired.
 If it gets silly enough in either direction, you take advantage of it.
 Its availability should never be turned into a liability whereby its periodic aberrations in turn formulate your judgments."

 "So the really big money tends to be made by investors who are right on qualitative decisions but, at least in my opinion, the more sure money tends to be made on the obvious quantitative decisions."

+“Not a dime of cash has left Berkshire for dividends share repurchases during the past 40 years.
+Instead, we have retained all of our earnings to strengthen our business, a reinforcement now running about $1 billion per month.”

+“ Our net worth has increased from $48 million to $157 billion during the last four decades.
+No other corporation has come to building its financial strength in this unrelenting way.
+By being so cautious in respect to leverage, we penalise our returns by a minor amount.
+Having loads of liquidity, though, lets us sleep well.
+Moreover, during the episodes of financial chaos that occasionally erupt in our economy, we will be equipped both financially and emotionally to play offense while others scramble for survival.
+That’s what allowed us to invest $15.6 billion in 25 days of panic following the Lehman bankruptcy in 2008.”

+“Investments that are denominated in a given currency include money-market funds, bonds, mortgages, bank deposits, and other instruments.
+Most of these currency-based investments are thought of as “safe.”
+In truth they are among the most dangerous of assets.
+Their beta may be zero, but their risk is huge.
+Over the past century these instruments have destroyed the purchasing power of investors in many countries, even as the holders continued to receive timely payments of interest and principal.
+This ugly result, moreover, will forever recur.”

+“Over time, the skill with which a company’s managers allocate capital has an enormous impact on the enterprise’s value."

+"what we’re looking for: (1) Large purchases, (2) Demonstrated consistent earning power (future projections are of no interest to us, nor are “turnaround” situations), (3) Businesses earning good returns on equity while employing little or no debt, (4) Management in place (we can’t supply it), (5) Simple businesses (if there’s lots of technology, we won’t understand it), (6) An offering price (we don’t want to waste our time or that of the seller by talking, even preliminarily, about a transaction when price is unknown).”

 # References
 - [novelinvestor summary](https://novelinvestor.com/notes/buffett-partnership-letters-by-warren-buffett/)